MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kspingetavailablebytecount.md

 ## -returns

 Returns STATUS_SUCCESS if the requested count(s) have been retrieved.
-A nonsuccessful return status indicates that <i>Pin</i> does not have an associated queue.
+An unsuccessful return status indicates that <i>Pin</i> does not have an associated queue.

 ## -remarks